stargate/stargate/DEV_GUIDE.md

 the nodes they define.
 If the "spec" is present at the class level (inherited), the corresponding nodes will be started/stopped according to `@BeforeAll` / `@AfterAll` JUnit 5 callbacks.
-Similarly, if the spec is present at the method level, the nodes' lifecycle will follow `@BeforeEach` / `@AfetrEach` callbacks.
+Similarly, if the spec is present at the method level, the nodes' lifecycle will follow `@BeforeEach` / `@AfterEach` callbacks.
 An exception to this rule is when the spec has the `shared` property set to `true`, in which case the corresponding nodes will not be stopped until another test is executed and that test requests _different_ node parameters (when that happens the old nodes will be stopped, and the new node(s) will be started before executing the new test).
 If the spec annotations are not